JackSzwergold/Cheat-Sheets/content/macOS - MAME Related Items.md

 	-renderdriver        sdl render driver to use ('software', 'opengl', 'directfb' ... or 'auto' for SDL default -audiodriver         sdl audio driver to use ('alsa', 'arts', ... or 'auto' for SDL default -gl_lib              alternative libGL.so to use; 'auto' for system default

-***

-*macOS - MAME Related Items (c) by Jack Szwergold; written on October 7, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*